This course satisfies the 100 hour core knowledge course required to complete the Administrator in Training (AIT) program in Maryland.

 The book can be purchased online (Amazon) or by mail order.

-The fee for the course is $2000, payable via major credit card or PayPal.
+The fee for the course is $2000, payable via major credit card, personal check, money order or PayPal.

 Topic of Study:

 Principles of nursing home administration, theory and real examples.

 To learn and understand the intricacies of nursing home administration, and prepare the AIT with knowledge in topics needed in order to efficiently and adequately run a nursing home.